brodie1999/Spotify-Clone/README.txt

     2.6 - create a get_current_user dependency that reads the Authorization: Bearer <token> header.
 (COMPLETE) 2.7 - Apply Depends(get_curren_user) to any endpoint that needs an authenticated user (COMPLETE)

-3. CRUD Endpoints for Core Resources
+3. CRUD Endpoints for Core Resources (LOADING...)

     Songs:
         - GET /songs (browse)